 Gaucher disease, a hereditary, genetic disorder with severe and debilitating symptoms, is the most prevalent lysosomal storage disorder in humans.
 Lysosomal storage disorders are metabolic disorders in which a lysosomal enzyme, a protein that degrades cellular substrates in the lysosomes of cells, is mutated or deficient.
 Lysosomes are small membrane-bound cellular structures within cells that contain enzymes necessary for intracellular digestion.
 Gaucher disease is caused by mutations or deficiencies in the gene encoding GCD, a lysosomal enzyme that catalyzes the degradation of the fatty substrate, glucosylceramide (GlcCer).
 The normal degradation products of GlcCer are glucose and ceramide, which are easily excreted by the cells through normal biological processes.
 Patients with Gaucher disease lack or otherwise have dysfunctional GCD and, accordingly, are not able to break down GlcCer.
-The absence of an active GCD enzyme leads to the accumulation of GlcCer in lysosomes of certain white blood cells called macrophages.
-Macrophages affected by the disease become highly enlarged due to the accumulation of GlcCer and are referred to as "Gaucher cells."
+The absence of an active GCD enzyme leads to the accumulation of GlcCer and are referred to as "Gaucher cells."
 Gaucher cells accumulate in the spleen, liver, lungs, bone marrow and brain.
 Signs and symptoms of Gaucher disease may include enlarged liver and spleen, abnormally low levels of red blood cells and platelets and skeletal complications.
 In some cases, the patient may suffer an impairment of the central nervous system.